Robert Anderson donated 2019-01-07 14:08:31 -0500

-NCGV works daily to prevent death and injury due to needless violence and preventable accidents.
-Our work includes direct work with at-risk youth, parent education, and statewide work to build safer communities.
-We are the only state organization dedicated to passing sensible gun safety measures and fighting back against those who attempt to strip our state of safe and sensible gun legislation.
+The North Caorlinians Against Gun Violence Education Fund works daily to prevent death and injury due to needless gun violence and preventable accidents.
+We are the only state based organization dedicated to passing sensible gun violence prevention measures and fighting back against those who attempt to strip our state of safe and sensible gun legislation.
 Our work makes a difference because of passionate people like you.
 NCGV is a supporter run organization.
 Your support ensures that NCGV continues to work for the safety of North Carolina citizens.

 We share our prayers and thoughts with Newtown, Connecticut following the tragic events that unfolded at Sandy Hook Elementary School on December 14, 2012.
 The unbelievable massacre which claimed the lives of 20 young students and six adults.